5 Ways to Celebrate Canada Day Weekend in Québec City

 • 2

-Take part in the Wendake International Pow Wow and let yourself be carried away by the rhythmic performances of dancers and drummers from different First Nations from here and elsewhere.
+Take part in the Wendake International Pow Wow and let yourself be carried away by the rhythmic performances of dancers and drummers from different First Nations from across the region and beyond.

 • 3